 Combining eye tracking and facial expressions is an underutilized yet extremely powerful combination that allows researchers to easily get much more information about a human being’s reaction to a certain stimulus.
 The key reasons are listed below.

-- Both eye tracking and facial expression analysis are non-intrusive.
-The combination of remote eye tracking and facial expression analysis allows a completely non-intrusive research setup for capturing both emotional arousal and valence.
-Neither eye trackers nor facial capture require biometric sensors that have to be attached to the body, allowing researchers to get insights in real-world test scenarios.
+- The combination of screen-based eye tracking and facial expression analysis allows a completely non-intrusive research setup for capturing both emotional arousal and valence.
+Neither eye trackers nor facial capture requires biometric sensors that have to be attached to the body, allowing researchers to get insights in real-world test scenarios.

-- Combine arousal and valence.
-One sensor alone only gives a fragmented picture.
+- One sensor alone only gives a fragmented picture.
 However, both biometric sensors combined supply data that can easily be understood and reported to third parties.